K1S0/Casper-The-Friendly-Hackathon-/README.md

-5- Learn to Delegate and Undelegate on the Casper Testnet
+5- Delegation and Undelegation on the Casper Testnet